-The TERM jumper J9 located at the rear of the APB3FMTCON sub-module is used to terminate the genlock loop input.
+TERM The TERM jumper J9 located at the rear of the APB3FMTCON submodule is used to terminate the genlock loop input.
 Then it is in the 75R position a 75 ohm terminating resistor will connect the input to ground.
 When it is in the HI-Z position the genlock loop input will be high impedance.

-9. VISTALINK® REMOTE MONITORING/CONTROL
+9. VISTALINK[TM] REMOTE MONITORING/CONTROL

 9.1.
-WHAT IS VISTALINK®?
+WHAT IS VISTALINKTM?

-$VistaLINK{\odot}$ is Evertz's remote monitoring and configuration platform which operates over an Ethernet network using Simple Network Management Protocol (SNMP).
-SNMP is a standard computer network protocol that enables different devices sharing the same network to communicate with each other. $VistaLINK{\odot}$ provides centralized alarm management, which monitors, reports, and logs all incoming alarm events and dispatches alerts to all the VLPro Clients connected to the server.
-Card configuration through $VistaLINK{\odot}$ PRO can be performed on an individual or multi-card basis using simple copy and paste routines, which reduces the time to configure each module separately.
-Finally, $VistaLINK{\odot}$ enables the user to configure devices in the network from a central station and receive feedback that the configuration has been carried out.
+VistaLINK[TM] is Evertz's remote monitoring and control capability over an Ethernet network using Simple Network Management Protocol (SNMP).
+SNMP is a standard computer network protocol that enables different devices sharing the same network to communicate with each other.
+For monitoring there needs to be a detecting device that automatically reports all errors to a central alarm and error logging station.
+We also need to be able to interrogate individual detector devices from the central station to determine the status of individual channels.
+Finally, we need to be able to configure devices in the network from the central station and receive feedback that the configuration has been carried out.